Dhanushkodi Sivanandhan: Other achievements

 He was also a member of the special task force in the National Security Council Secretariat (Prime Minister's Office) for revamping India's internal and external national security measures.

 Currently, he serves as the chairman of a security investigations and assessments company called Securus First India Pvt.
-Ltd. Very many safe city projects have been done successfully by him like Nanded, Aurangabad, Kolhapur.
+Ltd. He has inaugurated city projects like Nanded, Aurangabad, Kolhapur.
 He also serves as a Director for many boards of corporate companies.

-He has also co-authored a National best seller titled "Chanakya"s seven secrets of leadership" which is translated into five national languages and 80,000 copies being sold.
+He has also co-authored a National best seller titled, Chanakya's Seven Secrets of Leadership which is translated into five national languages and 1,50,000 copies being sold.
+He has also authored a book named The Brahmastra Unleashed- The First Person Account of How the Mumbai Mafia Was Annihilated in 2025.

 Incidents

 Sivanandan was appointed Joint Commissioner (Crime) for Mumbai in the mid-1990s to tackle the growing gang wars in the city.
 During his tenure the city witnessed 238 "encounters" with gangsters.

-He is of the 1976 intake.
+He is an alumnus of the 1976 Batch.

 In popular culture

-The character of the senior IPS officer portrayed by Malayalam actor Mohanlal in the 2002 film Company is closely based on him.
+The character of the senior IPS officer portrayed by Malayalam actor Mohanlal in the 2002 film Company, is closely based on him.